 Alright!
 You are stoked on the benefits and now ready to make you own batch of broth, but where to begin?
 Here are our recipes and a few favorites from around the web.
 Enjoy cookin’!

-- Tried and true recipe for beef bone broth (recipes for stove-top and crock pot/slow cooker)
+- My tried and true recipe for beef bone broth (stove-top version)

-- Our video tutorial for stove-top beef bone broth.
+- Our video tutorial for Endless Homemade Bone Broth

 - Quick, easy and DHA rich, Fish Head Stock might seem a bit daunting but it is surprisingly delicious.